elixirschool/elixirschool/en/lessons/libraries/guardian.md

 ## Setup

 There are many options for setting up Guardian.
-We'll cover them at some point but let's start with a very simple setup.
+We'll cover them at some point but let's start with a simple setup.

 ### Minimal Setup